 Symbolic end — of NT dominance, not NT people

-TNTD is a viral meme and thought experiment from neurodivergent TikTok (NDtok) that originated in early April 2026.
+TNTD is a viral meme and thought experiment from TikTok that originated in early April 2026.
 It imagines a world where neurodivergent (ND) people — autistic, ADHD, dyslexic, and otherwise ND — are the societal majority, and neurotypical (NT) social norms no longer define what is 'normal.'
 It is dark humor and satire, not a literal ideology or call for harm.

 TNTD means Total Neurotypical Death.
 The 'death' is symbolic — it refers to the end of neurotypical dominance: the end of forced eye contact, mandatory small talk, sensory-hostile environments, and the exhausting social norms that ND people must constantly adapt to.
 It is a fantasy inversion, not a literal statement.